Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 "Keeda’s nuts," Meereo was staring off into the invisible distance.
 "How big are these pyramids?"

-*"Big.* There’s a few different kinds, but the most common one’s about three hundred meters tall."
+"*Big.* There’s a few different kinds, but the most common one’s about three hundred meters tall."

 Tumun Fire-Watcher nodded enthusiastically.
 "Also, nobody watching."